Deconvolution on graphs via linear programming: Recovery in the Noiseless Case

-and then use monotonicity in $t$ to bound off-diagonal elements of $M^t$ for each $t \le T$.
-Now using the Gersgorin's theorem \cite[Thm 6.2.27]{HornJohnson}, $M^t$ is invertible because it is symmetric and each eigenvalue is bounded below by the minimum among the diagonal entries minus the largest sum occurring among the $(J-1)$ off-diagonal entries in each row.
+Now using the Levy-Desplanques Theorem, a corollary to the Ger\u{s}gorin's theorem, (see \cite{HornJohnson}, Corollary 5.6.17), $M^t$ is invertible because it is symmetric and each eigenvalue is bounded below by the minimum among the diagonal entries minus the largest sum occurring among the $(J-1)$ off-diagonal entries in each row.
 Consequently, the operator norm of the inverse is bounded by the inverse of the lower bound for the smallest eigenvalue of $M^t$. \end{proof}

 Now that we have shown the heat semigroup is invertible on the vertices in the support of our signal, we look towards including the non-support vertices.
 To do so, we will use a classical result from Varah \cite{VARAH}, which controls the $\ell^\infty$ norm under $M^{-t}$.